kwonj1234/project-hera/README.md

 Personal healthcare management application built using React Native and Supabase.
 This version is used to test creating applications using just the built in react native router without expo.

-Check out the alternate version using expo-router [here](https://github.com/kwonj1234/Hera)
+Check out the current version using expo-router [here](https://github.com/kwonj1234/Hera)

 ## Installed Package
 - React Native Paper